cloudnativelabs/kube-router/docs/bgp.md

 --peer-router-passwords-file="/etc/kube-router/bgp-passwords.conf"
 ```

-The password file, closely follows the syntax of the command-line and node annotation options.
+The password file closely follows the syntax of the command-line and node annotation options.
-Here, the first peer IP (192.168.1.99) would be configured with a password, while the second would not.
+Here, the first peer IP (192.168.1.99) would be configured with a password, while the second would not:

 ```sh
 U2VjdXJlUGFzc3dvcmQK,